khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown.md

 In general, use a dropdown to:

-- Reveal a panel of actions that can be performed in a specific context, including [navigation](/regions/navigation).
+- Reveal a panel of links or actions that can be performed in a specific context, including [navigation](/regions/navigation).
-- Reveal a panel of single or multi-select options that don't require a form submission to take effect.
+- Reveal a panel of single or multiselect options that don't require a form submission to take effect.

 ### When not to use